nihlaeth/voicetrainer/README.md

 Make sure fluidsynth is running, then start by executing: python voicetrainer/gui.py

 ## Problems
-* setup.py is incomplete: datadir is not specified and this whole thing should be started with an executable
+* setup.py is incomplete: should be started with script

 ## Planned features
 * settings storage in some kind of database